-Two men can resist a thief more effectively than one which possibly includes cooperation in protecting their business assets from corruption and embezzlement (v.
+Two men can resist a thief more effectively than one, a statement which may include cooperation in protecting their business assets from corruption and embezzlement (v.
 12a).
 It may be questioned whether Qohelet is talking about marriage since his unsatisfactory experimentation with many concubines has caused him to forfeit the pleasure of genuine companionship in marriage (7: 26-29; cf. Prov.
 5: 18-19).
 A marriage companion would also not fit with the advantage of having another male companion to fight off a thief (v.
 12).

-Alternatively, I for one can testify to the advantage of having a faithful wife who encourages me in my work and who supplies multiple skills which I do not possess.
+Alternatively, I for one can testify to the advantage of having a faithful wife who encourages me in my work and who supplies multiple skills I do not possess.
 It is especially enjoyable having her around to consult with and talk with about our ministry.
 But this companionship in labor did not begin with our mission work in Uganda.
 Fran and I once did a lot of planning and decorating together when we bought and sold old homes.
-From time to time I did work alone as a trim carpenter, cabinet-maker, and house painter, but a large part of my work history consisted of working at home with her on our dilapidated (rundown) houses.
-We didn't make much money, and our bank account will prove it; but I would not trade our working relationship for millions.
+From time to time I did work alone as a trim carpenter, cabinet-maker and house painter, but a large part of my work history consisted of working at home with her on our rundown houses.
+We didn't make much money, but I would not trade our working relationship for a bigger bank account.

 Two working together is better than one, and three is better than two.
 There can be strength in numbers.
 The upshot (conclusion) of this section is: If things can fall apart, they will; so it is better to have a loyal companion working with you when they do.
-155 Longman suggests that this advice could represent "a tinge of pathetic longing" (sad wishful-ness) of a very lonely sage who had never known true companionship in anything.
-156 If he is correct with his thesis that Qohelet is a convinced cynic, then vv.
+Longman suggests that this advice could represent "a tinge of pathetic longing" (sad wishful-ness) of a very lonely sage who had never known true companionship in anything.
+If he is correct with his thesis that Qohelet is a convinced cynic, then vv.
 9-12 can be interpreted as Qohelet's occasional inconsistency with his conclusion that everything is meaningless.
 If all labor is meaningless, then companionship in labor is likewise meaningless.
 What is different in this context is that Qohelet does not come back with a qualifying statement negating the positive statement.
-He does this in 2: 13-14 by saying that wisdom is better than folly; however, both of them die anyway.
+He does this in 2: 13-14 by saying that wisdom is better than folly; however, both the wise man and the fool die anyway.
 In other words, he pours cold water on any encouragement to be wise in v.
 14. However, he does not do that in 4: 9-12.
 He never says, "Two are better than one, but since life is meaningless anyway, what difference does it make whether you are a lonely miser or have a good partnership?"
 The hebel formula, "This too is vanity and it is a grievous task", comes before v.
 9 but is not repeated after v.
 12.

 Following Bartholomew's thesis-Qohelet is an OT believer honestly struggling with the tension between his faith and life's harsh, observable realities-we can interpret his positive advice of vv.
 9-12 as another repetitive departure from pessimistic empiricism.
 The difference is that this departure itself is based on Qohelet's observation of the benefits of working together rather than alone.
 In other words, not everything he sees rubs against the traditional wisdom.
 The empirical evidence is not always negative; it is often a positive verification (proof) of biblical principles.
+If empirical skeptics like Qohelet were honest with themselves, they would see more empirical proof of God's wisdom than proof of the exceptions.